Media portrayals of bisexuality: Comics

 Comic books and webcomics have featured numerous bisexual characters over the years.
 This includes characters such as Mystique, Loki, Valkyrie, and even Wonder Woman.

 Wonder Woman was confirmed as bisexual in a September 2016 interview with comic book writer Greg Rucka.
-While The Mary Sue argues that Loki is not canon genderfluid or bisexual, Loki was confirmed as bisexual in the book "Loki: Agent of Asgard" as well as in the Loki television series and by the director, Kate Herron, of the Loki series, and elsewhere as genderfluid.
+While The Mary Sue argues that Loki is not canonically genderfluid or bisexual, Loki was confirmed as bisexual in the book "Loki: Agent of Asgard" as well as in the Loki television series and by the director, Kate Herron, of the Loki series, and elsewhere as genderfluid.

-ScreenRant, in an article about Marvel characters who are confirmed as bisexual and those who are only seen that way by fans, stated that Deadpool and Tony Stark are canon bisexual.
-In the same article, ScreenRant notes that some fans consider Peter Parker, Sam Wilson, Carol Danvers, Bucky Barnes, and Steve Rogers to be bisexual, but this is not canon.
+Screen Rant, in an article about Marvel characters who are confirmed as bisexual and those who are only seen that way by fans, stated that Deadpool and Tony Stark are canon bisexual.
+In the same article, Screen Rant notes that some fans consider Peter Parker, Sam Wilson, Carol Danvers, Bucky Barnes, and Steve Rogers to be bisexual, but this is not canon.
 On Parker, this is promoted by a "vocal subsection of the LGBTQ+ comic fandom" with fans shipping Parker with male characters on fan fictions on Archive of Our Own dating back to 2002.
 On the other hand, The Geekiary noted further characters from DC Comics, with a qualifier that the characters they listed likely fell under the term of pansexual due to the fact that bisexuality exists "on a spectrum."
 Their list included John Constantine, Catwoman, Harley Quinn, Poison Ivy, Jericho, Jeanette, Daken, Shatterstar, and Homelander.
 Daken, as noted by a writer for the character, regularly seduces male and females to suit his own ends, with writer Marjorie Liu calling him "no more homosexual than he is heterosexual," adding it "about control" for Daken.
 In X-Factor in 2010, Peter David, Shatterstar tries to explore his new world of sexual potential for the first time.

 In 2020, a new Guardians of the Galaxy comic from Marvel portrayed the character Peter Quill, otherwise known as Star-Lord, as in a "polyamorous bisexual relationship."
-CNET further stated that Valkyrie is another bisexual woman in Marvel comics and will be "portrayed as bisexual on screen" in the upcoming "Thor: Love and Thunder" film.
+CNET further stated that Valkyrie is another bisexual woman in Marvel comics and would be "portrayed as bisexual on screen" in Thor: Love and Thunder.